WilliamRen/MGBox/README.markdown

-# NOTICE: This repo is no longer maintained
+# This repo is no longer maintained

 The repo you want is **[MGBoxKit](https://github.com/sobri909/MGBoxKit)**.